 While you could get away with not having a degree or teaching experience (we’ll get to that), not holding a TEFL qualification from an accredited, high-quality course provider is a major red flag for any employer.
 That’s true whether it’s a seasonal job, or something more long-term.

 120 hours is the industry standard.
-However, if you’re looking to teach Business English, prepare students for particular English proficiency exams, or you want to work with young learners, taking an Advanced TEFL course might be the best course of action.
+However, if you’re looking to teach Business English, prepare students for particular English proficiency exams, or want to work with young learners, taking an Advanced TEFL course might be the best course of action.

 In short, a TEFL certificate says you have exactly the right credentials to teach English.
 It’s like having a driver’s license to get behind the wheel of a car.

 Do you need a bachelor’s degree to teach English abroad during the summer?
 Well, it depends on where you want to go.